mwgabby-li/Mab/ReadMe.md

 * Type aliases: numeral:type number; true or false:type boolean.
   * Interesting problem, if I do this, maybe function parameter lists will need to have commas.
 * Anonymous functions (Lambdas).
+* Backtrack comments and whitespace on error, not just whitespace.

 #### Hard
 * Proper tail recursion.